devpi/devpi/doc/index.rst

-- **replication**: (new with 2.0) Keep one or more real-time :doc:`replica <replica>` to speed up access, keep a failover server and to distribute the devpi system across your organsiation.
+- **replication**: (new with 2.0) Keep one or more real-time :doc:`replica <replica>` to speed up access, keep a failover server and to distribute the devpi system across your organisation.

 - **importing/exporting**: To upgrade to a newer version, devpi-server supports exporting server state from an old version and importing that